webplatform/docs/css/properties/caption-side/index.md

 }}
 {{Notes_Section
 |Notes====Remarks===
 The supported possible values for '''caption-side''' depend on the orientation of the table.
-Horizontal tables ([[css/properties/writing-mode|'''-ms-writing-mode''']] set to <code>lr-*</code> or <code>rl-*</code>) support the <code>top</code> and <code>bottom</code> values.
-Vertical tables ('''-ms-writing-mode''' set to <code>tb-*</code> or <code>bt-*</code>) support the <code>left</code> and <code>right</code> values.
+Horizontal tables support the top and bottom values.
+Vertical tables support the left and right values.
 Using an unsupported value for this property (for instance, <code>left</code> on a caption for a horizontal table) will cause the caption to appear at the "logical top" of the table.
 The logical top of a table depends on the writing mode of the text, and is parallel to and immediately precedes the first line of text in a table.
 Captions placed to the left or right of the table are not rotated so as to be read vertically.
-To do this, use the Rotation property of the BasicImage filter (Windows Internet Explorer only).
 This style attribute can be applied to any element with a [[css/properties/display|'''display''']] style of
 '''table-caption'''.
-This property requires Internet Explorer to be in
-IE8 Standards mode rendering.

 |Import_Notes====Syntax===
 <code>'''caption-side: '''top '''{{!}}''' bottom</code>
 ===Standards information===